szaher/sdk/docs/proposals/2-trainer-local-execution/README.md

 ## Design Details

-The local execution mode will be implemented using a new `LocalProcessBackend`, `PodmanBackend`, `DockerBackend` which will allow users to execute training jobs using containers.
+The local execution mode will be implemented using a new `LocalProcessBackend`, `PodmanBackend`, `DockerBackend` which will allow users to execute training jobs using containers and virtual environment isolation.
 The client will utilize container runtime capabilities to create isolated environments, including volumes and networks, to manage the training lifecycle.
 It will also allow for easy dataset and model initialization.

-- Different training backends will need to implement the same interface from the `TrainingBackend` abstract class so `TrainerClient` can initialize and load the backend.
+- Different training backends will need to implement the same interface from the `ExecutionBackend` abstract class so `TrainerClient` can initialize and load the backend.
 - The Podman/Docker client will connect to a local container environment, create shared volumes, and initialize datasets and models as needed.
 - The **DockerBackend** will manage Docker containers, networks, and volumes using runtime definitions specified by the user.
 - The **PodmanBackend** will manage Podman containers, networks, and volumes using runtime definitions specified by the user.